Chart Color Schemes

 An assessment of population growth drivers in Killarney Vale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the population of the Killarney Vale statistical area (Lv2) is estimated to be around 7,634.
-This figure represents an increase of 143 people since the 2021 Census, which reported a population of 7,491 people in the same area.
-The estimated resident population as of June 2024 was 7,604, with an additional 16 validated new addresses added since the Census date contributing to this increase.
-This results in a population density ratio of 2,527 persons per square kilometer for Killarney Vale (SA2), placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 1.9% since the Census is within 1.8 percentage points of the SA4 region's growth rate of 3.7%, indicating competitive growth fundamentals.
-Overseas migration was the primary driver of population growth in Killarney Vale during recent periods.
+As of Feb 2026, the estimated population of Killarney Vale is around 7,635.
+This reflects a growth of 144 people since the 2021 Census, which reported a population of 7,491.
+The increase is inferred from an estimated resident population of 7,604 in Jun 2024 and 15 validated new addresses since the Census date.
+This results in a density ratio of 2,528 persons per square kilometer, placing Killarney Vale in the upper quartile compared to other locations assessed by AreaSearch.
+The suburb's 1.9% growth since the Census is within 1.8 percentage points of its SA4 region (3.7%), indicating strong growth fundamentals.
+Overseas migration was the primary driver of population gains during recent periods.

 Frequently Asked Questions - Population